num0005/h2codez_docs/docs/H2Guerilla/Misc.md

 It will give you the needed scripting documentation for Halo 2.
 It has also been modified to output globals script functions.

 ## File Selection Menu
-The menu has been changed so that Windows versions below seven can get easy access to the favorites tab and such from the file selection menu in H2Guerilla and H2Sapien.
+The menu has been changed so that Windows versions above Windows 7 can get easy access to the favorites tab and such from the file selection menu in H2Guerilla and H2Sapien.

 ![](assets/FileSelection.png)